 Recognizing the importance and interrelatedness of repo transactions, in the 1980s Congress began to express concerns that the bankruptcy of a major financial player could cause a chain reaction in the markets.
-The fear in the repo market, which was fueled in part by a decision in the Lombard-Wall bankruptcy, was that the bankrupt entity's automatic stay would prohibit the other party from closing out its repo position, thereby exposing the nondebtor party to open-ended market risk.
+The fear in the repo market, which was fueled in part by a decision in the Lombard-Wall bankruptcy, was that the bankrupt entity's automatic stay would prohibit the other party from closing out its repo position, thereby exposing the non-debtor party to open-ended market risk.
 In response to these concerns, Congress added certain provisions to the Bankruptcy Code to address repo transactions.
-Since the 1980s, these provisions were amended and refined, and provisions dealing with other types of financial contracts, such as swap agreements, were added as well.
+Since the 1980s, these provisions were amended and refined and provisions dealing with other types of financial contracts, such as swap agreements, were added as well.

-Among the provisions dealing with repo transactions is section 559 of the Bankruptcy Code, which allows a nondebtor party to exercise its contractual right to terminate, liquidate, or accelerate a repurchase agreement based on a so-called ipso facto clause, notwithstanding the automatic stay.
+Among the provisions dealing with repo transactions is Section 559 of the Bankruptcy Code, which allows a non-debtor party to exercise its contractual right to terminate, liquidate, or accelerate a repurchase agreement based on a so-called ipso facto clause, notwithstanding the automatic stay.
 This provision, which was enacted in 1984 and subsequently amended, was designed to address the Lombard-Wall problem.
-That is, a counterparty could cut off the feared open-ended market risk by promptly liquidating the contract upon bankruptcy.
+That is, a counterparty could cut-off the feared open-ended market risk by promptly liquidating the contract upon bankruptcy.

-In the interest of fairness to the debtor's estate, however, section 559 of the Bankruptcy Code provides that, upon liquidation, "any excess of the market prices received on liquidation of such assets . . . over the sum of the stated repurchase prices and all expenses in connection with the liquidation of such repurchase agreements shall be deemed property of the estate."
-In other words, if the counterparty liquidates the assets in the repo transaction, the counterparty must return to the debtor any excess over the market prices received.
+In the interests of fairness to the debtor's estate, however, Section 559 of the Bankruptcy Code provides, upon liquidation, "any excess of the market prices received on liquidation of such assets...over the sum of the stated repurchase prices and all expenses in connection with the liquidation of such repurchase agreement shall be deemed property of the estate

+...."
+In other words, if the counterparty liquidated the assets in the repo transaction, the counterparty must return to the debtor any excess over the market prices received.

-Another provision relevant to repo agreements is section 562 of the Bankruptcy Code, which was enacted in 2005.
-That section addresses the appropriate date or dates for measuring damages arising from a debtor's or trustee's rejection or a counterparty's liquidation, termination, or acceleration of repo and derivatives instruments.
-Section 562 sets forth the rule that damages for such contracts are generally measured as of the earlier of either: (a) the date of termination, liquidation, or acceleration of the contract; or (b) the date of the rejection of the contract, pursuant to section 365 of the Bankruptcy Code.
+Another provision relevant to repo agreements is Section 562 of the Bankruptcy Code, which was enacted in 2005.
+That section addresses the appropriate date or dates for measuring damages arising from repo and derivatives transactions.
+Section 562 sets forth the rule that damages for such contracts are generally measured as of the earlier of either (a) the termination, liquidation or acceleration of such contract, or (b) the trustee's rejection of such contract pursuant to Section 365 of the Bankruptcy Code.
 That general rule, however, gives way where a party can prove that on the applicable date there were no "commercially reasonable determinants" of value.
 Under those circumstances, damages are then measured as of the earliest subsequent date or dates on which commercially reasonable determinants exist.